aagarwal1012/Animated-Text-Kit/README.md

 # Bugs or Requests

 If you encounter any problems feel free to open an [issue](https://github.com/aagarwal1012/Animated-Text-Kit/issues/new?template=bug_report.md).
 If you feel the library is missing a feature, please raise a [ticket](https://github.com/aagarwal1012/Animated-Text-Kit/issues/new?template=feature_request.md) on GitHub and I'll look into it.
-Pull request are also welcome.
+Pull requests are also welcome.

 See [Contributing.md](https://github.com/aagarwal1012/Animated-Text-Kit/blob/master/CONTRIBUTING.md).